peta78/MusicNotes/README.md

 Number of concerts attented by me: 1 (with my dog Boo)

+Oh Sheryl, you are such a beautiful pain in my ... right now; so many amazing lyrics, so much amazing music, so many beautiful notes; it's hard to pick one.
+And for the record, I never hated you.
+I only hated Kelly once for 5 minutes, because I got jealous when she made Piece By Piece album.
+I got over it quickly though and thanked ...;

 ## Hunter Flynn

 WAV Source: [Hunter Flynn - You deserve it all](https://www.youtube.com/watch?v=WjuqwcEsJDY)